iamtanveer/Capsule/README.md

-### This is a simple application built for the sole purpose of practicing layouts and constraints
+### This is a simple application built for the sole purpose of practicing layouts, contraints, picler protocols and actions